Fredericton—Oromocto

 Fredericton—Oromocto (formerly known as Fredericton—York—Sunbury and simply Fredericton) is a federal electoral district in New Brunswick, Canada, that has been represented in the House of Commons of Canada since 1988.
 Its population in 2021 was 87,436.
 Its predecessor riding, York—Sunbury, was represented in the House of Commons from 1917 to 1988.

-The district includes the city of Fredericton, and the towns of Oromocto, and Minto and vicinity.
+The district includes the city of Fredericton, and the town of Oromocto and vicinity.

 The neighbouring ridings are Miramichi, Beauséjour, Fundy Royal, New Brunswick Southwest, and Tobique—Mactaquac.